 At the start of the project in 2010 initially, three target regions where chosen and are now available for download: the Western US, Southern Africa and Europe.
 These were chosen because the majority of climateprediction.net participants (to date) live in Europe and the US, and because Southern Africa is a region thought to be particularly vulnerable to climate change.
 All regional experiments will ultimately be managed from our partners within the region, but the development of the models (to date) takes place in Oxford.

-Ultimate aim is to have model simulations for all CORDEX regions in the world.
-Results are freely available to anyone investigating the impacts of weather and climate changes across the available regions.
+Results from our regional modelling experiments are freely available to anyone investigating the impacts of weather and climate changes across the available regions.
 Scientists interested in using this data should contact the weather@home scientific coordinator, Friederike Otto.